karel-burda/test-utils/README.md

 You can of course specify ordinary cmake options like build type (debug, release with debug info, ...), used generator, etc.

-# Tests
+# Unit Tests
-For unit tests, execute
+For building tests, run cmake with the option `UNIT-TESTS=ON`:

-`cmake . -DUNIT_TESTS:BOOL=ON`

-Tests are being run in the Continuous Integration environment and code coverage is inspected.
+`cmake -Bbuild -H. -DUNIT-TESTS:BOOL=ON`

+# Continuous Integration
+Continuous Integration is now being run Linux (with GCC 5.x) on Travis: https://travis-ci.org/karel-burda/test-utils.

+Compilers are set-up to treat warnings as errors and with pedantic warning level.
+Targets are built in a release mode with debug symbols and code coverage measure).

+The project is using just one stage (because of the overhead of spawning other stages)
+* `tests (C++14)` -- cppcheck, build (linux, gcc5), tests

+Project uses [coveralls.io](https://coveralls.io/github/karel-burda/test-utils) for code coverage summary and [codacy](https://app.codacy.com/app/karel-burda/test-utils/dashboard) for the coding style and additional static analysis.